The New Dynamics of Fiscal Federalism

 Revisiting Oates After Five Decades

-The federal share of government spending has inched up steadily since 2002.
-This shift has concrete implications: when the federal government funds local infrastructure projects, communities may get roads they don’t prioritize while neglecting the parks or schools they actually want.
-Understanding whether this centralization trend reflects economic efficiency or political drift has direct bearing on debates over everything from education funding to climate policy.
+The federal share of all government spending has inched up steadily since 2002.
+This shift has concrete implications: when spending decisions are made by Congress, rather than by local politicians, then communities may get roads they don’t prioritize rather than the parks or schools that they prefer.

 The traditional Oates framework assumes a clean division of labor: local governments provide locally-consumed public goods, while the federal government provides uniform national public goods.
 This assumption underlies the use of federal expenditure share as a measure of centralization.
 However, American governance has never fit this tidy model, and the mismatch has grown more pronounced over time.Even in 1972, Oates recognized this tension, worrying that “economic theory is becoming increasingly irrelevant to the problems of fiscal federalism.”